-There are many factors to consider when looking for the best car insurance for college students.
+There are many factors to consider when looking for the best car insurance companies for college students.
 Along with the amount of coverage, one of the most important things to college students is cost.
-Let’s take a closer look at some of the costs associated with auto insurance.
+Let’s take a closer look at some of the insurance costs associated with younger drivers.

 What’s the average cost of car insurance for college students?

-Car insurance for a 20-year-old costs $1,989 a year on average according to a 2020 study by The Zebra.
-According to the Insurance Information Institute, adding a young driver to a policy can lead to a 50 to 100 percent increase in plan cost.
+According to the Insurance Information Institute, adding a young driver to a policy can lead to a 50- to 100-percent increase in plan cost.

 Why is car insurance for college students more expensive?

 There are several factors that determine the cost of car insurance for college students including inexperience compared to older drivers and lower miles on the odometer.
 Similarly, college students tend to speed or have unsafe habits such as not wearing a seatbelt or texting while driving – and in the worst cases, driving under the influence.

 Due to these behaviors, finding cheap car insurance for college students can be difficult.
 After all, insurers will recommend more coverage than what is offered to adults.
 Other factors that affect your premium include your zip code, driving history, and the type of car you have.